Learning the Intrinsic Dimensionality of Fermi-Pasta-Ulam-Tsingou Trajectories: A Nonlinear Approach using a Deep Autoencoder Model: Results and Discussion

-One advantage of using autoencoders is the possibility of visualizing the data and thereby gaining meaningful insights into the dynamics.
-Accordingly, we compute a two-dimensional latent representation (or embedding) of the entire trajectory, consisting of $n_s = 3\,000\,000$ data points, generated at very small nonlinearity, $\beta = 0.1$~\footnote{Here we used a smaller number $n_s$ of data points to reduce the computational burden.}.
+Finally, one advantage of using autoencoders is the possibility of visualizing the data and thereby gaining meaningful insights into the dynamics.
+Accordingly, we compute a two-dimensional latent representation (or embedding) of the entire trajectory, consisting of $n_s = 3\,000\,000$ data points, generated at very small nonlinearity $\beta = 0.1$~\footnote{Here we used a smaller number $n_s$ of data points to reduce the computational burden.}.
 In particular, we compare the two embeddings obtained when ReLU and Linear activation functions are employed in the bottleneck layer.
-Panels~$(a)$ and~$(b)$ of Fig.~$\ref{fig:fig7}$ show the resulting two-dimensional embeddings for the ReLU and Linear cases, respectively.
+Panels~(a) and~(b) of Fig.~\ref{fig:fig7} show the resulting two-dimensional embeddings for the ReLU and Linear cases, respectively.
 In both cases, the embeddings define compact, ring-like regions with sharp, clearly delineated boundaries.

-In particular, the embedding in panel~$(b)$ confirms that the trajectory data is centered during the preprocessing step.
-This fact is not evident in the ReLU case, since the activation function clips negative values to zero.
-Note that the two activation functions yield small, comparable reconstruction errors, i.e., $J_2 \approx 10^{-4}$, confirming that these DAE hyperparameters are essentially equivalent.
+Note that the embedding in panel~(b) confirms that the trajectory data are centered during the preprocessing step.
+This is not evident in the ReLU case, since the activation function clips negative values to zero.
+In both cases the two activation functions yield small, comparable reconstruction errors $J_2 \approx 10^{-4}$.

-Note that the embeddings suggests that the motion is confined in a relatively small region of phase space.
-As a result, the orbits should lie on a small nonlinear manifold.
-In contrast, for larger values of $\beta$, for which the system reaches thermal equilibrium, the corresponding two-dimensional embeddings display irregular patterns, suggesting that the trajectory is now free to roam over a much larger region of phase space(unbounded motion).
-This dynamical behavior is illustrated in Fig.~$\ref{fig:fig10}$, where the data correspond to $\beta = 3$.
+These two embeddings suggest that the system's motion is confined to a relatively small region of phase space.
+As a result, the orbits should lie on a tiny two-dimensional nonlinear Riemannian manifold.
+In contrast, for larger values of $\beta$, for which the system reaches thermal equilibrium, the corresponding embeddings no longer show a compact ring-like structure, but irregular patterns, consistent with an ergodic exploration of a larger region of phase space.
+For instance, the characteristic irregular pattern emerging in the strongly nonlinear regime ($\beta=3$) is illustrated in Fig.~\ref{fig:fig10}, suggesting that the trajectory is free to explore a much larger region of phase space.